trntv/apis-list/README.md

 - [USPTO](https://github.com/apis-list/apis-list/blob/main/apis/uspto/uspto.md) - Open data and mobility "Open data" is publicly available data that is structured in a way that enables the data to be fully discoverable and usable by end users
 - [World Bank](https://github.com/apis-list/apis-list/blob/main/apis/world-bank/world-bank.md) - Click the link to create a password, then come back here and sign in
 - [openFDA](https://github.com/apis-list/apis-list/blob/main/apis/openfda/openfda.md) - openFDA
- ### Graphics
-- [Graphql360](https://github.com/apis-list/apis-list/blob/main/apis/graphql360/graphql360.md) - Create and consume 360 degree panoramic tours using a GraphQL API
-- [Iconfinder](https://github.com/apis-list/apis-list/blob/main/apis/iconfinder/iconfinder.md) - The Iconfinder API is a HTTP JSON API and allows you to programatically access resources on the service, such as icons, icon sets, categories, styles, authors, etc
-- [PrexView](https://github.com/apis-list/apis-list/blob/main/apis/prexview/prexview.md) - Transform your data from XML or JSON to high quality, beautiful and readable documents in PDF, HTML, PNG or JPG
  ### Hardware
 - [Keyserv](https://github.com/apis-list/apis-list/blob/main/apis/keyserv/keyserv.md) - SmartQ is an technology company founded in 2017 with the intention of providing innovative tools for the modern world
 - [Philips Hue](https://github.com/apis-list/apis-list/blob/main/apis/philips-hue/philips-hue.md) - Step 2 Then you need to discover the IP address of the bridge on your network